Average Car Insurance Rates In Canada By Province

 The auto insurance premiums that the people of Nova Scotia have to pay are not much more than the cheapest auto premiums in the country.
 Even though Nova Scotia ranks 5th for having the lowest premiums, there is still only a $59 difference between the lowest auto insurance premium and Nova Scotia’s auto insurance premium.
-This is partial because the population of the provinces for the top five lowest average insurance premiums is very similar, excluding Québec of course.
+This is partly because the population of the provinces for the top five lowest average insurance premiums is very similar, excluding Québec of course.
 The difference between the highest and lowest population of the top five lowest average insurance premium provinces, excluding Québec, is just 955,445 people.
 As a result of this, there are very similar auto insurance premiums between these provinces.

 Nova Scotia Mandatory Coverage

 In Nova Scotia, you are required to have $500,000 in third-party liability coverage.
 You also must have at least $50,000 in medical payment coverage and $2500 in funeral expense coverage.
 On top of that, you also need to have $250 a week in disability insurance.
 In Nova Scotia, you are not allowed to sue for more than $8,213 for pain and suffering caused by minor injuries.
 This saves insurance companies money and allows Nova Scotia to have an average insurance premium of $783.

 Newfoundland and Labrador have relatively high auto insurance premiums compared to the rest of Canada.
 However, the premiums here aren’t considered to be outrageous when compared to some of the top provinces.
-Newfoundland and Labrador residents have the fourth highest average insurance premiums in the country.
-The main reason why Newfoundland and Labrador residents have lower insurance rates than that of the third-place Alberta because the minimum coverage you are required to have is less.
+Newfoundland and Labrador residents have the fourth-highest average insurance premiums in the country.
+The main reason why Newfoundland and Labrador residents have lower insurance rates than that of third-place Alberta is because the minimum coverage you are required to have is less.